-At balance date, the parent entity has on issue two convertible notes with a total face value of \$300,000.
-The book value after allocation of the equity component and adjustment to amortised cost amounts to \$210,414.
-The notes have a 2 year term and are convertible at the option of the holder, at 90% of the five consecutive daily volume-weighted average share price of the Group's shares.
-No interest is payable on the notes on issue.
+At balance date, there are no convertible notes on issue.
+At 30 June 2012, the parent entity had on issue two convertible notes with a total face value of \$300,000.
+The book value after allocation of the equity component and adjustment to amortised cost amounted to \$210,414.
+The notes had a 2 year term and were convertible at the option of the holder, at 90% of the five consecutive daily volume-weighted average share price of the Group's shares.
+No interest was payable on the notes on issue.